Domestic electric light sources

 This animation demonstrates the structure and operation of different types of optical disc drives.

-This animation demonstrates how solar energy can be utilized.
+This animation demonstrates how solar energy can be utilised.

 The vacuum cleaner creates a partial vacuum and sucks up dust with the help of the incoming high-pressure air.